gvwilson/thirdbit/src/fiction/in-heck/index.md

 recognizing the tone her mother used whenever she or Sindy was sick or skinned a knee.

-"it bring this" the screen spelled out.
+`it bring this` the screen spelled out.
-"hide now afraid quiet hide"
+`hide now afraid quiet hide`

 "I'll be quiet,"
 Maddy promised.